 Capri by Fraser China Square Singapore (4-star, 8.9/10 review score)

 Parkroyal Collection Pickering Singapore (5-star, 9.1/10 review score)

 As you can see, both of them receive very positive review scores from guests.

 Keep in mind that these review scores above are based on values from leading online accommodation websites.
 They are subject to change over time.
 We do not have a direct partnership with any of the properties listed above.

 Any more Questions about Getting to Chinatown using the MRT?

 We hope that this step-by-step guide on how to get to Chinatown in Singapore using MRT has been detailed enough for you to clearly follow.
 If not?
 Please send us an email or a comment.
 We would be delighted to provide you with more information.

 One of the clear benefits of visiting Chinatown in Singapore is that it is also very close to other popular tourist areas in the city.
-It is moments away from Clark Quay and Boat Quay.
+It is moments away from Clark Quay and Boat Quay (MRT directions from the airport).
 Both of these areas are extremely popular in terms of socializing in Singapore.
 Many people go here for waterfront dinners and they also enjoy the bar scene at these places.

 Also consider making nearby trips to Marina Bay and Orchard as well.
 Marina Bay is world famous and the perfect place to capture Singapore’s amazing skyline.
 Orchard Road is famous for shopping opportunities and a large selection of restaurants.